seale61/pdo-project/README.md

 # pdo-project
-A simple wrapper for PHP Data Objects
+A simple wrapper for PHP Data Objects (PDO)